giovastabile/dtcc/docs/development.md

 small utility scripts) should be named `foo-bar` (without `dtcc-`).

 ## Code formatting

 For python code we use the `black` formatter.
-All python code should be run through `black` with default settings before commiting.
-For instructions on how to set it up for Visual Studio Code, see for example. https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0
+All python code should be run through `black` with default settings before commiting.  or instructions on how to set it up for Visual Studio Code, see for example. https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0

 ## Git practices